 There are a number of problems that can result from high humidity and poor indoor air quality in the home.
 Foremost among these is decreased personal comfort.
 Whenever it’s hot and humid, particularly throughout the months of summer, people tend to be uncomfortable.
 They usually start sweating and feeling stuffy.

 This article covers some of the different ways in which excessive humidity can impact your health.
-It also discusses strategies for reducing indoor humidity.
+It also discusses strategies for reducing your indoor humidity levels.

 How Humid Environments Affect Your Health